-Documents from the preceding list will immediately be destroyed after EFD's retention period has been met.
-The Controller will be responsible for this schedule and for the destruction of
+Documents referred to in the Documents Retention Schedule will immediately be destroyed after EFD's retention period has been met.
+The Controller will be responsible for this schedule and for

 - (1) The retention period begins following the last day of the year in which the record is dated. - (2) Documents may be discarded or destroyed at any time following the Retention Period.
 The manner of discard or destruction will be determined with respect to individual privacy and corporate integrity. - (3) Notwithstanding the retention schedule, documents may be retained for longer periods at the discretion of the Foundation's Executive Director.